helloturbine/turbine-docs/docs/integrations/shopify.md

 ### Steps
 1. In Turbine, navigate to the [Settings page](https://app.helloturbine.com/settings)
 ![Navigate to settings GIF](../../static/img/navigate-to-settings.gif)
-2. Scroll to the bottom of the page and click the "Install Turbine App" link
+2. Scroll to the bottom of the page and click the "Install Turbine App" link, which will take you to Shopify
 ![Scroll to install link GIF](../../static/img/scroll-to-install-link.gif)
+3. Scroll to the bottom of the page in Shopify and click the green "Install app" button

+If successful, you should be redirected to Turbine and see a message that says:
+> App installed, webhooks provisioned, and Turbine is ready to go!

 ## Issues?